 Beginning in 1996, the Stockton Redevelopment Agency worked to clean up and redevelop contaminated properties on the Stockton Waterfront.
 In 2008, the Stockton Redevelopment Agency won the prestigious EPA Phoenix Award for excellence in Brownfields redevelopment for the Stockton Events Center, placing the city in the national spotlight as a leader in Brownfields redevelopment.

-Other detailed information can be found in the Report of Known Environmental Conditions, which was recently updated to include new information that was identified during the initial and supplemental pilot projects and other projects in the waterfront area (e.g., Stockton Events Center); this update was funded both with EPA grant and Agency funds.
+The award-winning work revitalized the North Shore of the Stockton downtown waterfront and saw the construction of the Stockton Arena and Garage, Banner Island Ballpark, and the Waterfront Plaza Hotel among other improvements.
+More about this historical work can be found in the Report of Known Environmental Conditions, an environmental document that includes information identified during the initial and supplemental pilot brownfields projects (1996-2005) and other projects in the waterfront area (e.g., Stockton Events Center) funded with EPA grant and Agency funds.

 The City also maintains a Map of Brownfields Grant Areas around the Stockton Channel with descriptions of the environmental history of certain parcels.
 This information can be viewed by clicking on individual properties on the map.

 In February 2016, the City of Stockton executed an Environmental Oversight Agreement (EOA) to take a lead agency role in resolving the blighted conditions at the former Colberg Boat Works Site on the Stockton Channel.
 This EOA is one of the first agreements of its kind, placing the City of Stockton once again in the national spotlight for brownfields leadership.

 In Spring 2018, the EPA selected a local coalition, led by the City of Stockton with the San Joaquin Council of Governments as a partner, to receive a $600,000 grant to assist with assessing clean-up required for redevelopment in areas identified as brownfields.